Karthika0510/Predicting-House-Prices/README.md

 The dataset used for this project should be provided separately.
 It should include house features (e.g., square footage, number of bedrooms, location) and the corresponding house prices.
 Make sure to place the dataset file in the data/ directory.

 ## Usage
-Clone this repository: 'git clone https://github.com/Karthika0510/Predicting-House-Prices.git' cd house-pricing-prediction
+1. Clone this repository:'git clone https://github.com/Karthika0510/Predicting-House-Prices.git'
+   cd house-pricing-prediction

-Ensure you have the required dependencies installed (as mentioned above).
+2. Ensure you have the required dependencies installed (as mentioned above).

-Place your dataset in the data/ directory.
+3. Place your dataset in the data/ directory.

-Open and run the provided Jupyter Notebook for house pricing prediction:
+4. Open and run the provided Jupyter Notebook for house pricing prediction:

  bash
    jupyter notebook house_pricing_prediction.ipynb